MooersLab/ofat4xtals/README.md

 ## Purpose
-This repository contains Excel spreadsheets for applying OFAT Designs (OFATs) to the size optimization of crystals of biological macromolecules (proteins and nucleic acids).
+This repository contains Excel spreadsheets for applying OFAT Designs (OFATs) to the size optimization of crystals of biological macromolecules (proteins and nucleic acids). these spreadsheets can be adapted to other biochemical experiments as explained below.
+They can also be adapted to stochastic computer experiments.

 Crystal size is generally proportional to its diffraction power, provided the crystal is not internally disordered and properly cryoprotected.
 Crystallographers seek large crystals to obtain high-resolution data for high-quality structures.